boltops-tools/lono/docs/_docs/settings.md

 ## The stack_name_suffix setting

-The `stack_name_suffix` is an option to help with a development flow.
+The `stack_name_suffix` is an option to help with a development workflow.
 When working with CloudFormation templates and developing the source code, we must often launch stacks repeatedly as we fine tune the stack.
 Since we cannot launch a stack with a duplicate name it is useful to use a command like this:

     lono cfn create my-stack-$(date +%s) --template my-stack

-Lono can automatically add a random string to the end of the stack name but uses the template name without the random string.
+Lono can automatically add a random string to the end of the stack name but use the template name without the random string.
 The `stack_name_suffix random` option automates this.
 So we can create multiple stacks with different names but the same source template rapidly.
 We can create multiple stacks in rapid-fire fashion and debug.
-When the option is enabled:
+When the option is set to random:

     lono cfn create my-stack